open/close all folders

 - In the Incredible Hulk comics, Thundra's interest in the Hulk was retconned from her wanting to test her strength against the ultimate opponent to her wanting to procure the Hulk's DNA to conceive a warrior who could break the stalemate between her all-female nation and the all-male opposing one.
 "Lyra, Daughter of The Hulk" is the result of this.

-- When Batman: Son Of The Bat was brought back into continuity, a consensual encounter between Batman and Talia Al-Ghul (that happened to result in a child) was retconned into Talia drugging and raping Bruce in order to produce an heir.
+- When Batman: Son Of The Bat was brought back into continuity, the consensual encounter between Batman and Talia Al-Ghul that conceived a child was retconned into Talia drugging and raping Bruce in order to produce an heir in Damien.